Intelligence Command (France): Command

 Today the command overseas around 4,300 civilians and soldiers including 430 deployed in Opérations Extérieures (overseas deployments), in self-relief and 200 contributing to the permanent strategic watch from the garrison.

 Mission

 The command's mission is "the organic authority of the units of research, exploitation and military influence of the land forces.
 As such he [the brigade] is responsible for the training and operational preparation.".

-Current organisation
+Organisation

 The current organisation of the command is: